 How will I learn?

 Many students are seeking a combination of being able to study at a time that suits them but with the support of a tutor and the learning from peers included.
 Blended learning suits this student perfectly as it is a combination of contact tuition and distance learning.
 Everything needed to complete the course is available on a web-based learning platform.
 At the commencement of each module within a course, there will be a tutorial workshop held.
 This allows students the opportunity to meet their tutors in person and their other classmates.
-A comprehensive overview of the content of the module, the learning outcomes and assessment requirements is covered during this workshop.
+A comprehensive overview of the content of the module, the learning outcomes and assessment requirements are covered during this workshop.
 A demonstration on how to use the web-based learning platform is given during the induction workshop.
 The course work is usually given on a week-to-week basis to support you to stay on track.
 Assessments are uploaded online, and in many cases, a draft of your assessment can be submitted for feedback by your tutor before you submit the final version.
-Blended Learning for many is the best of both worlds, it gives you the independence and freedom to study at a time suited to you whilst also offering you the guidance from expert tutors and the support of a peer to peer network from your fellow classmates.
+Blended Learning for many is the best of both worlds, it gives you the independence and freedom to study at a time suited to you whilst also offering you guidance from expert tutors and the support of a peer to peer network from your fellow classmates.

 Portobello Institute’s ECCE level 5 course is delivered over 1 academic year.
 Course content is delivered online with supported workshops held on 8 Saturdays over the course of the programme.